The kitty command line interface#

 , kitty will open a new window in an existing instance and quit immediately.
 With this option, it will not quit till the newly opened window is closed.
 Note that if no previous instance is found, then kitty will wait anyway, regardless of this option.

-Tell kitty to listen on the specified address for control messages.
+Listen on the specified socket address for control messages.
 For example,

 kitty --listen-on